 Finance, supply chain and healthcare are markets that appear to be on the front-end of blockchain, seeking to extract quantifiable value from the distributed ledger.
 There’s also the fear of missing out, which I think has companies in these categories, among others, jumping in the game.
 As long as companies are leveraging blockchain to solve a problem and not just chasing the shiny object and perceived cool factor, I’m all for it.

-Perhaps my prediction for blockchain was a bit obvious, and, sure, it was very interesting to learn more about cryptography, but I left SXSW feeling most inspired by sessions that looked beyond innovation and addressed changing the culture of the tech industry and beyond into more inclusive places.
+As I learn more, I realize perhaps my prediction for blockchain was a bit obvious, and, sure, it was very interesting to learn more about cryptography, but I left SXSW feeling most inspired by sessions that looked beyond innovation and addressed changing the culture of the tech industry and beyond into more inclusive places.
 Here are a couple takeaways from that.

 Organizations are prioritizing diversity and inclusion